Chicago Aggressive Driving Car Accident Lawyer

-According to the National Highway Traffic Safety Administration, aggressive driving is defined as when, “an individual commits a combination of moving traffic offenses so as to endanger other persons or property."
-Regardless of the definition, we know it when we see it.
+According to the National Highway Traffic Safety Administration, aggressive driving is defined as when "an individual commits a combination of moving traffic offenses to endanger other persons or property."
+Regardless of the definition, we know aggressive driving when we see it.

-Driving that is deemed aggressive or reckless does fall under Illinois driving laws.
-While specific behaviors may each be a violation, when they are combined to demonstrate a reckless nature, the consequences under the law are much more severe.
-According to Illinois state law, reckless driving is described and penalized as:
+Driving deemed aggressive or reckless falls under Illinois driving laws.
+While specific behaviors might violate state law, when they are combined to demonstrate a reckless nature, the consequences under the law are much more severe.

-(from Ch.
+“(625 ILCS 5/11-503) (from Ch.
 95 1/2, par.
 11-503)

 Sec.
 11-503.
 Reckless driving; aggravated reckless driving.

 (a) A person commits reckless driving if he or she:

 (1) drives any vehicle with a willful or wanton disregard for the safety of persons or property; or disregard for the safety of persons or property; or

 (2) knowingly drives a vehicle and uses an incline in a roadway, such as a railroad crossing, bridge approach, or hill, to cause the vehicle to become airborne.